-IEEPA is one of the authorities that analysts expect President-elect Trump may use to impose several of his proposed tariffs.
-If Congress approves of such tariffs, no further action is needed by Congress to keep the tariff in place.
-If Congress disapproves of the tariff, it has several options for expressing that disapproval.
-Congress could terminate the underlying national emergency by enacting a joint resolution of disapproval using the expedited procedures provided in the NEA.
+President Trump imposed the tariffs in response to what he described as a series of failures on the part of Canada, Mexico, and China governments to address the flow of narcotics into the United States.
+If Congress approves of these tariffs, no further action is needed by Congress to keep the tariffs in place.
+If Congress disapproves of these tariffs, it has several options for expressing that disapproval.
+Congress could terminate the underlying national emergency or emergencies by enacting a joint resolution of disapproval using the expedited procedures provided in the NEA (see list of previous joint resolutions).
 Congress could also amend IEEPA to restrict its use in imposing tariffs.
-Several Members of Congress introduced bills, in the 116th Congress, doing just that following then-President Trump's 2019 threatened action against Mexico (S. 764, H.R.
+Several Members of Congress introduced bills, in the 116th Congress, to do just that following then-President Trump's 2019 threatened tariffs against Mexico (S. 764, H.R.
 1755, S. 2413, H.R.
 3557).